 We have a small filing cabinet that serves to store home systems, as well as, homeschool resources.
 Our science comes in pdf form and we have portfolios for the kids that are kept in here.
 Because this filing system merges home and school I adopted the binder system.
 (I got this idea from Nikki Boyd’s book Beautifully Organized #ad)

 This was quite a bit of work up front, but the result as been worth it.
 It so easy to access each binder and has a very clean and put-together look)

-8. Table Caddy’s for Basic art supplies– Art supplies are one of those things that are always being reached for.
-An easy solution is to simply store them out in the open.
+I prefer to simply store these items out in the open.
+And I love using a caddy to do this.
 There are so many different caddy options to choose from.
 I chose this farmhouse caddy from Hobby Lobby.
 It holds pencils, glue, crayons, etc, white still looking great on the table.

 “A place for everything, and everything for a place.” -Benjamin Franklin